SenseNet/sensenet/deployment/readme.md

 See  [Microsoft documentation about execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.3#example-6-set-the-execution-policy-for-the-current-powershell-session)

-- dotnet cli
+- dotnet cli or a valid certificate

-If certificate is not present the installer will crete a developer certificate under temporary folder `./temp/certificates`.
-It uses dotnet cli for this.
+Sensenet services will use `snapp.pfx` certificate file from under `./temp/certificates` folder.
+If it is not present the installer will create a developer certificate in this folder and it uses dotnet cli for this.
+Note: On linux, the dotnet `--trust` won't work. so you have to either create or trust the created certificate manually.

 - git cli